Quality of Service

 West Yorkshire Fire and Rescue Service (WYFRS) feels it is essential to analyse and publicise satisfaction levels for the full range of customers for all the main areas of our service.

 One of the ways through which these views are obtained is the Quality of Service Survey.
-Each month, a questionnaire is sent to a 10% random selection of the incidents attended in the previous month.
+Each month, a questionnaire is sent to a selection of the incidents attended in the previous month.
 The questionnaire is sent out by WYFRS but is returned directly to an independent research company via freepost.
 The returned questionnaires are processed and the information obtained is analysed with a feedback report sent to West Yorkshire Fire and Rescue Service.

 We include in our measurement of satisfaction specific questions relating to: